moebius-rex/primes/installer/README.md

-# Installing the Prime project
+# Installing the Primes project

 Throughout this guide, the `%` sign is used to indicate the command prompt; what follows the prompt is the command that you enter.
 All commands must be entered at a command prompt in a terminal window on `macOS` and `Linux` systems, or a `CMD` or `PowerShell` window on `Windows` systems.